Skip to main content

 py-sql-cleaner can format that SQL in place, or extract it into an external .sql file.

 py-sql-cleaner is an early MVP.
 It uses SQLGlot internally for best-effort SQL formatting.
 It does not connect to databases and does not execute SQL.
 Dialect support means SQLGlot parser/formatter mode selection, not exhaustive database validation.
-Redshift command-style statements such as COPY and UNLOAD are preserved rather than reformatted to avoid changing load/export options.
+With -d redshift, Redshift command-style statements such as COPY and UNLOAD are preserved rather than reformatted to avoid changing load/export options.

 Features